logo Government of Flanders Agentschap Innoveren & Ondernemen

 Carbon border adjustment mechanism own resource

-The Commission will now work with the European Parliament and with the EU Member States in the Council towards a swift approval of the new sources of revenue.
+In addition, the own resource based on the share of residual profits from multinationals that will be re-allocated to EU Member States under the OECD/G20 agreement on a re-allocation of taxing rights (“Pillar One”) is maintained.
+The Commission is working with the European Parliament and with the EU Member States in the Council towards a swift approval of the new sources of revenue.

 Sources of revenue for the 2021-2027 EU budget